LCM Calculator

 Listing multiples

-The most straightforward way of finding the least common multiple of several numbers is to write down lists of multiples for each given number until one of the multiples appears on all lists.
-That multiple will be LCM.
+The most straightforward way to find the least common multiple of several numbers is to write out a list of multiples for each number until you find a common multiple that appears on every list.
+This matching number is your LCM.

 Multiples of 5: 5, 10, 15, 20, 25, 30, 35, 40, 45, 50, 55, 60, etc.